-- 172. The Online Safety Bill poses a greater threat to freedom of speech in the UK than any other law in recent memory.
-In this briefing, we have set out some of the key threats that this legislation poses to fundamental rights in the UK. - 173.
-It is vital that policymakers consider the impact on the right to free speech and privacy in the course of their scrutiny of this legislation.
-Whilst we believe that the Bill is fundamentally flawed in its approach, the legislation suffers particularly from broad definitions, overbearing provisions and measures which grant the executive excessive power over the process and it is vital that the legislation is materially altered in order to mitigate the most damaging elements. - 174.
-Below are a number of recommendations that should be a adopted, as a minimum, in order to ensure that the rights to freedom of expression and privacy are not seriously damaged.
+- 177. The Online Safety Bill poses a greater threat to freedom of speech in the UK than any other law in recent memory.
+In this briefing, we have set out some of the key threats that this legislation poses to fundamental rights in the UK. - 178.
+It is vital that parliamentarians continue to consider the impact on the rights to free speech and privacy in the course of their scrutiny of this legislation.
+Whilst we believe that the Bill is fundamentally flawed in its approach, the legislation suffers particularly from broad definitions, overbearing provisions and measures which grant the executive excessive power over the process and it is vital that the legislation continues to be altered in order to mitigate the most damaging elements. - 179.
+In order to protect the rights to freedom of expression and privacy, as a minimum, peers should support the amendment in the name of Lord Moylan engaging clause 65 and the amendment in the name of Lord Clement-Jones, engaging clause 110.